LolloPoli/EIC-SIDIS/README.md

 - "ep_count.py":  This is the Python program used to analyze the output file and reconstruct some important behaviour of the processes.

+- "ePIC_task.py:  Just the same program as before, with other calculations (a new program was used to have a more performant setup), here there were performed the first task for the ePIC collaboration in the particles identification through the observation of charged particles.
 ____________________________________
 OUTPUT